shyamupa/biling-survey/README.md

 If you compute the english side tokens of the dictionary you should get 1510 (fr), 1425 (de), 1610(zh) and 1024(sv).

 The evaluation code is provided under `my-evaluation`.
-First setup the dependencies using mvn compile and `mvn dependency:copy-dependencies`.
+First setup the dependencies using `mvn compile` and `mvn dependency:copy-dependencies`.
 Then run,

 ```
 sh run.sh evaluateBiDict de ~/mydir/bicvm_vectors/bicvm.en-de.en.200 ~/mydir/bicvm_vectors/bicvm.en-de.de.200
 ```
+This should print the top-10 accuracy and MRR.

 ## Running CLDC